Dax0s/vu/README.md

 #### Writing assembly programs

-I recommend creating a .asm file in the DOSBox directory you've created (I've also provided an example `Hello.asm` file) and then editing it with VSCode with `ASM Code Lens` extension installed
+I recommend creating a .asm file (Create a new text file and change the extension from .txt to .asm) in the DOSBox directory you've created (I've also provided an example `Hello.asm` file) and then editing it with VSCode with `ASM Code Lens` extension installed

 Once you want to run your assembly programm just follow **Runing assembly programs**